 U.S. equity funds had outflows in every month since May.
 More than $483 billion left U.S. mutual funds in 2011 through the year's second-to-last week, even though the U.S. market outperformed foreign stocks late in the game.

 BEATING GLOBAL RIVALS

-In contrast, the MSCI world stocks index .MIWD00000PUS fell 9 percent, while the FTSEurofirst-300 index .FTEU3 slid nearly 11 percent.
+In contrast, the MSCI world stocks index fell 9 percent, while the FTSEurofirst-300 index slid nearly 11 percent.

 Strategists say the U.S. stock market may benefit from reasonable economic growth and attractive market valuation.
 The S&P 500 is expected to rise 6 percent by the end of 2012, according to the most recent poll of Wall Street strategists.

 When Wall Street gets back to work on Tuesday, it will face a holiday-shortened week and a slew of economic indicators.
-The most crucial numbers will come on Friday when the government will release the December non-farm payrolls report.
+The U.S. stock market will be closed on Monday in observance of New Year's Day.
+The most crucial numbers will come on Friday with the release of the government's non-farm payrolls report.
 Economists polled by Reuters expect a December gain of 150,000 jobs, compared with an increase of 120,000 jobs in November.

 Volatility is likely to persist through early 2012 because of the uncertainty in Europe and rising concern about slowed earnings growth due to recent revisions.

 The S&P 500's price-to-earnings ratio -- what investors are willing to pay for a dollar of earnings -- is under 12, below the 25-year average of 15.
 In weaker markets like Germany's DAX, the figure is below 9.

 "We're building in a massive recession into these numbers," said Marc Pado, U.S. market strategist at Cantor Fitzgerald & Co. in San Francisco.